smilesun/smilesun.github.io/_pages/about.md

   - /about.html
 ---

-My research interest is in the intersection of causal inference and discovery, reinforcement learning, optimization and control theory, regression.
+My research interest is in the intersection of causal inference and discovery, reinforcement learning, optimization and control theory, statistical modeling and signal processing.

 - Inference for control with probabilistic graphical model [e.g. paper link](https://ieeexplore.ieee.org/document/9003114)